dlt-hub/dlt/docs/website/blog/2023-06-26-dlthub-gptquestion2.md

 >During this Q&A converstation, we can understand dlt helps reduce maintenance in data pipelines by automating structuring, handling schema evolution, standardizing data loading, providing pre-built sources, and allowing easy customization.
 It offers powerful capabilities to simplify and improve data pipeline management, reducing maintenance efforts and driving better outcomes.

-Now we understand how dlt significantly improve your work efficiency, let’s try it out with out dlt demo  👉 [Colab Demo](https://colab.research.google.com/drive/1KU1G_08Yihh5p-o1BsCuhA1OkH5zwgkf?usp=sharing)  !
+Now we understand how dlt significantly improve your work efficiency!
+Let’s ask more questions with our `dlt` AI Assistant, just click on the "Help" button located at the bottom right.

 ***
 [ What's more? ]
 - Learn more about `dlt` 👉 [here](https://dlthub.com/docs/intro)
 - Want to discuss more?
 Join our [Slack community](https://dlthub-community.slack.com/ssb/redirect) !
+- Try out with out dlt demo  👉 [Colab Demo](https://colab.research.google.com/drive/1KU1G_08Yihh5p-o1BsCuhA1OkH5zwgkf?usp=sharing)  !